 Limiting is the last process in your mastering signal flow.
-It is here where you get your mixes up to commercial loudness to compete with the other masters out there.
-Here’s a couple of tips to get you started on your limiting process.
+It’s here where you get your mixes up to commercial loudness to compete with the other masters out there.
+Here are a couple of tips to get you started with limiting.

 In part two of our mastering series, we talked about the importance of setting target levels by using VU meters.
-This is an essential step to help guide you to reach the loudness you would like to achieve.
+This is an essential step to help guide you towards reaching the loudness you’d like to achieve.

 Here’s a quick summary of the different target levels needed for the different genres.

 - Classical 0 VU = -18 dBFS